Find excursions

 But the most popular festival in Andalucia is probably the Semana Santa which occurs from the Domingo de Ramos (Palm Sunday) to the Viernes Santo (Good Friday) and then the Domingo de Resurrección (Easter Sunday).
 In almost every town they celebrate this event by carrying religious icons across the streets to dramatize the passion and death of Jesus Christ.

 In the Costa del Sol there are many religious festivals, such as 'romerías', processions to the statue or monument to the patron saint of the locality.
 In May and September there are lots of these festivals.
-In 3rd May Marbella celebrates the day of 'Cruz del Juanar', a procession up to the mountain where the Cross of Juanar is located, outstanding symbol of the history of Marbella.
+On 3rd May Marbella celebrates the day of 'Cruz del Juanar', a procession up to the mountain where the Cross of Juanar is located, an outstanding symbol of the history of Marbella.

 In the spring, there is the Corpus Christi procession, with the natural flower carpet laid down in its pathway, and the small altars and decorated balconies.